maekitalo/tntnet/doc/quick-start-guide.markdown

  * explanation of this first application
  * further reading

-Tntnet is developed and tested on Linux.
-It is known to run on Sun Solaris, IBM AIX and freeBSD.
+Tntnet is developed and tested on GNU/Linux.
+It is known to run on Sun Solaris, IBM AIX and FreeBSD.

 Installation
 ------------